woodentouch/woodentouch/README.md

 Trigger a deployment for each service.
 Railway will build the Docker images and start your application.
 Once the backend is running you can seed the database with your own data.

 ## SumUp Integration
-The backend can periodically sync products and categories from SumUp.
-Provide your access token via the `SUMUP_TOKEN` environment variable.
+The backend can periodically sync products, categories and transactions from SumUp.
+Set the access token using the `SUMUP_TOKEN` environment variable.
+Transactions are imported into the `panier` tables every 10 minutes so statistics and stock remain consistent.